Recall of Boar's Head deli meats announced during investigation of listeria outbreak

 Boar's Head Provisions Co. recalled its liverwurst because it may be tainted with the listeria bacteria, the U.S. Agriculture Department said.
-The company is also recalling additional deli meats that were produced on the same line and on the same day as the liverwurst.
+The company is also recalling deli-sliced meats made at a Virginia plant on the same line on the same day as the liverwurst and shipped nationwide.

 The USDA said a sample of Boar's Head liverwurst from a Maryland store tested positive for listeria.
-The sample was from an unopened package, collected by the Maryland Department of Health as part of an investigation into the listeria outbreak.
+The sample was from an unopened package, collected by health officials as part of an investigation into the listeria outbreak.

 Testing is underway to determine if the liverwurst sample is connected to the outbreak, health officials said.

-The outbreak was first reported last week.
-As of Thursday, 34 people were sickened, with all but one hospitalized.
-Two people died.
+The listeria outbreak was first reported last week.
+Since late May, 34 people were sickened across 13 states, with all but one hospitalized.
+Two people died — in Illinois and New Jersey.
+It can take weeks for symptoms to develop symptoms so there may be more cases, officials said.

 People most commonly reported eating deli-sliced turkey, liverwurst and ham, officials said.